demosbtp/eab-2024-04/README.md

-This repository supports the BTP demo for the EAB meeting on April 2024.
+# BTP demo for the EAB meeting on April 2024.